cs480x-22c/a2-DataVis-5Ways/README.md

 ![tableau](img/tableau-sample-cars.png)

-# R & ggplot
+# R + ggplot
 I used R in the stats classes and DS2010 but did not use ggplot. ggplot is a data vis package for R, and after using it, I feel like this one was the more feasible and neatly oriented data vis tool/library that I used.
 It used colors that don't clash too much, had a nice background to make it easier to read, and the legends were nead and easy to interpret.
 Along with that, the code is pretty simple.
+I also feel like the colors it chose would still be easy to distinguish from each other if the viewer was colorblind.
+My dad is very color blind, where any shade of red/green/pink/purple and the likes is different shades of grey, and it seems like R chose colors that aren't similar enough where that would be to big of an issue.
 The one thing I did have to look up was how to remove a specific legend from the image, because the legend for the alpha value came up and that wasn't really an important aspect that needed a legend.

 References: https://www.datanovia.com/en/blog/how-to-remove-legend-from-a-ggplot/